rpm-software-management/rpm-web/README.md

 RPM releases are represented as a Jekyll [collection](https://jekyllrb.com/docs/collections/) in the `_releases/` directory.
-The collection is used to generate individual release notes pages as well as release announcements on the Home page and entries on the Download page.
+The collection is used to generate individual release pages as well as release announcements on the Home page.

 Each document in the collection is named after the version it represents (e.g.
 `4.20.1.md`) and contains a YAML front matter describing the release's